Dual Degree in Agricultural & Biological Engineering/Agricultural & Biological Engineering Sciences

 |Completion of degree requirements for Agricultural and Biological Engineering major||128|

 |Total hours required to receive a B.S. in Agricultural and Biological Engineering and a B.S. in Agricultural and Biological Engineering Sciences||158|

-In addition to the Biological and Natural Science Elective hours required for the Agricultural Engineering Concentration (6 hours) and the Biological Engineering Concentration (6 hours), a further 4 hours of biological sciences must be completed from biology, entomology, microbiology, plant biology, physiology, or zoology to make up a total of 10 hours.
-These hours can be selected from the Biological and Natural Science Elective lists for the two concentrations.
-Other courses with strong biological science content may be approved by the department.
+In addition to the Biological and Natural Sciences Elective hours required for Agricultural and Biological Engineering (6 hours), a further 4 hours of biological sciences must be completed to make up a total of 10 hours.
+These hours can be selected from the Biological and Natural Sciences Electives list.

 Fifteen hours of agricultural sciences with courses from at least two subject areas other than Agricultural and Biological Engineering and Technical Systems Management, and approval of advisers are required.

 Sufficient open electives selected to total minimum curriculum requirement of 158 hours.
 All requirements of the combined curriculum must be completed to satisfy the requirements for both degrees.